hdvincelette/mdJSONdictio/vignettes/Intro_mdJSONdictio.knit.md

 <br />
 Anyone who has written metadata in mdEditor knows creating dictionaries can be tedious and repetitive.
 The R package mdJSONdictio aims to streamline this process.
 Rather than defining data table attributes in [mdEditor](https://go.mdeditor.org/#/dashboard), users can fill out a tabular data dictionary template and format it to mdJSON using the function ```build.mdJSON()```.
 The resultant mdJSON file can be imported in mdEditor to create a Dictionary record with data table attributes already defined.
-Conversely, the functon ```build.table()``` allows you to transform mdEditor data dictionary files into a tabular format that be used as a human-readable reference.
+Conversely, the functon ```build.table()``` transforms mdEditor data dictionary files into a tabular format to be used as a human-readable reference.
 <br />
 <br />
 <br />